-Step 3: Rotate corn ears every 30 seconds until it’s warm or if you like, wait longer till it’s turned a bit golden with a few burnt marks.
-And if you have a batch of corn on the cob to go, then better be brisk, or they will turn into charcoal.
+Step 3: Grill the corn, rotating every 30 seconds until it’s warm (usually about 2 minutes) or if you like, wait longer till it’s turned a bit golden with a few charred marks.

 Grilling offers more sweetness and corn aroma, plus the roasted, burnt flavors specifically devoted to roasted dishes.
 That doesn’t even count the flavors of butter and spices still sticking to the corn ear.

 If you just partly roasted or grilled corn ear beforehand, a second time roasting will bring out even more favors.
 It is similar to frying potato chips for the second time, and everyone knows how delicious it tastes!
 So you do not want to waste all those flavors and goodness.

 If you boil an ear of roasted corn, the water will wash away the butter and spices on the outside, and the flavors will dissipate.
 And in the end, what you get is a sad, bland corn ear that nobody can tell if it is either roasted or boiled.

 Roasted corn on the cob gives you a mouthful of corn flavors, but you can go further with a few brushes of garlic butter or top with grated parmesan or parsley if you like.
 Nobody is going to charge you for that!

 How To Reheat Frozen Corn On The Cob?